Filing a Personal Injury Claim

 An experienced attorney will be able to review the evidence surrounding your injury and inform you of whether or not you have a case.
 If you have a valid claim, they will be able to fight your case on your behalf, maximizing your likelihood of a satisfactory settlement.

 For our clients, we offer a no-recovery, no-fee contingency arrangement that means you won’t have to pay anything unless you receive a favorable verdict or settlement.

 In closing, yes, you can make a personal injury claim by yourself.
 However, as with many things in life, you’ll have the best chances of a successful claim by retaining a personal injury attorney to work on your behalf.

-As a premier Costa Mesa personal injury attorney’s office, we’ve helped hundreds of people successfully receive settlements or favorable verdicts.
+As a premier Costa Mesa personal injury firm, the Law Offices of Daniel Kim has helped hundreds of people successfully receive settlements or favorable verdicts.
 Our experienced team can help you learn more about your rights and legal options in the event that you’re injured in an accident.

 Contact us today for a 100% free, no-obligation evaluation.START YOUR FREE CONSULTATION